Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 3. communication skills.

-Formation of design and research skills and abilities:
+Formation of design and research skills:

 1. identify the problem;